 It may be worth adding, while I am on the subject and as I have moved to Aberdeen, that in my view all the above arguments apply strongly to Scotland.

 As for the issue of European cooperation, there is an urgent need for a greater degree of discussion about what kind of EU project is now capable of attracting more widespread popular support among the member states.
 The existing project has stalled, and this can be seen in referendum votes, national elections and other processes.
 The EU leadership needs to engage with the wider European population much more actively on this.
 In such a debate it can also be determined what harmonisation initiatives and proposals are workable.
 Fits of rage by individual leaders are not a useful part of that process.

 I am a strong supporter of the European Union.
 But it has work to do in re-energising the whole idea.
-Corporation tax harmonisation should not be a priority right now.Explore posts in the same categories: economy, politics comment below, or link to this permanent URL from your own site.
+Corporation tax harmonisation should not be a priority right now.economy, politics comment below, or link to this permanent URL from your own site.